Bioinformatics Systems Analyst 3 - Sequencing Technology Group-78623

 • Provide high quality documentation for newly developed software and approaches.

-• Typically requires a B.S. in Bioinformatics, Computer Science, Biology or a related field and at least five years of experience in genome bioinformatics and an equivalent combination of education and experience.
+• Typically requires a B.S. in Bioinformatics, Computer Science, Biology or a related field and at least five years of experience in genome bioinformatics, or an equivalent combination of education and experience.
 Master’s Degree / PhD preferred.

-• Experience with the collection, recording and analysis of experimental data.
+• Experience with the collection, recording and analysis of large-scale experimental data.

-• Expertise with genome assemblers, DNA sequencing, short read alignment programs and data analysis.
+• Expertise with genome assemblers, DNA sequencing, short read alignment programs and large-scale data analysis.

 • Demonstrated knowledge and experience with standard bioinformatics methods and tools, including sequencing databases.